Joel-Milligan/Google-Image-Scraper/README.md

 # Google-Image-Scraper
 Scrapes and saves a certain number of google images returned from a specific search term.

-## 1.0 Instructions
+## Instructions:
-Call the script with: $ python scraper.py search_term #_results
+Call the script with:
+1. $ python scraper.py search_term #_results
+2. $ python scraper.py search_term (default number = 10)
+3. $ python scraper.py

+Default arguments if missing values:
+- search_term = "cat"
+- #_results = 10

-Saves the image results in a file called "# images of search_term"
+Saves the image results in a file called "#-images-of-search_term-v1"

+Version number changes if there is already a folder called "#-images-of-search_term-v1"